Statistics of drops generated from ensembles of randomly corrugated ligaments: Conclusions Perspectives

 \section{Conclusions \& Perspectives}

 The fragmentation of liquid masses in high-speed flows, such as atomizing jets, breaking waves, explosions or liquid impacts, is of utmost practical importance, and of interest for the statistical study of flows.
-A universal distribution of droplet sizes would be the multiphase flow equivalent of the Kolmogorov cascade.
 Although drop size distributions can be inferred from experiments, our high-fidelity numerical approach crucially provides the direct predictions of the mathematical model i.e. Navier-Stokes with surface tension.
 Here we explore this distribution for the simplified case of a liquid ligament, where the simplification allows us to obtain high-fidelity solutions for ensembles that are so large that the statistical error is smaller than in most experiments to date.
 Thus, this study constructs a solution to the distribution problem based directly on the conventionally accepted mathematical model, that too in a quantitatively precise, statistically robust and reproducible framework.

-Our statistical distributions reveal 3 stable drop sizes, generated via a sequence of two distinct breakup stages.
-After the 1st stage, the probability of the large sizes are shown to follow a parameter-free volume-weighted Poisson distribution, but immediately after the 2nd breeakup stage, the large sizes are best described by a 2 parameter Log-Normal distribution, although the Gamma distribution seems to be the best fit for the distribution tail.
+Our statistical distributions reveal three stable drop sizes, generated via a sequence of two distinct breakup stages.
+After the 1st stage, the probability of the large sizes are shown to follow a parameter-free volume-weighted Poisson distribution, but immediately after the second breeakup stage, the large sizes are best described by a two-parameter Log-Normal distribution, although the Gamma distribution seems to be the best fit for the distribution tail.
 Finally, we also point out that due to the small range of drop sizes involved, it is inherently difficult to distinguish between the curvatures of different exponential curves.

 Moving forward, we would like to find a quantitative explanation concerning the absence of the end-pinching drop formation mode in our observations.
 In addition, we would like to verify the consistency of our findings across a broad span of length scales corresponding to $ 10^{-4}< \rm{Oh} < 1$.
-The essential next steps in our effort towards developing a higher fidelity picture of realistic fragmentation scenarios would involve incorporating additional layers of complexity on top of our simplified ligament model, such as an inertial stretching rate ($\rm{We} > 1$), turbulent fluctuations in both liquid and gas phases, as well as high shear rates at the interface.
+The essential next steps in our effort towards developing a higher fidelity picture of realistic fragmentation scenarios would involve incorporating additional layers of complexity on top of our simplified ligament model, such as a stretching flow, turbulent fluctuations in both liquid and gas phases, as well as high shear rates at the interface.